lucasgdb/useful-dev-tools/chrome-extensions.md

 [AngularJS Batarang](https://chrome.google.com/webstore/detail/angularjs-batarang/ighdmehidhipcmcojjgiloacoafjmpfk) | Extends the Developer Tools, adding tools for debugging and profiling AngularJS applications.
 [Angular State Inspector](https://chrome.google.com/webstore/detail/angular-state-inspector/nelkodgfpddgpdbcjinaaalphkfffbem) | Helps you debug Angular component state
 [Augury](https://chrome.google.com/webstore/detail/augury/elgalmkoelokbchhkhacckoklkejnhcd?hl=en) | Augury is a Google Chrome Dev Tool extension for debugging and visualizing Angular applications at runtime.
+[Axe](https://chrome.google.com/webstore/detail/axe-devtools-web-accessib/lhdoppojpmngadmnindnejefpokejbdd) | Find and fix the accessibility issues in a website
 [Checkbot](https://www.checkbot.io/) | Browser extension that tests if your website follows 50+ SEO, speed and security best practices.
 Free tier for smaller websites.
 [ColorPick Eyedropper](https://chrome.google.com/webstore/detail/colorpick-eyedropper/ohcpnigalekghcmgcdcenkpelffpdolg?hl=en) | A zoomed eyedropper & color chooser tool that allows you to select color values from webpages and more.
 [Color Picker](https://chrome.google.com/webstore/detail/colorzilla/bhlhnicpbhignbdhedgjhgdocnmhomnp?hl=en) | ColorZill is one of the most popular Firefox developer extensions with over 5 million downloads is finally available for Chrome!.With ColorZilla you can get a color reading from any point in your browser, quickly adjust this color and paste it into another program.
 And it can do so much more.